dreger/kqdreger.com/index.md

   </p>

 Kyle Quinn Dreger is a designer, programmer, and writer.
-He leads product designer at [Patriot Software](https://patriotsoftware.com) and writes at [Audacious Fox](https://audaciousfox.net).
+He leads product design at [Patriot Software](https://patriotsoftware.com) and writes at [Audacious Fox](https://audaciousfox.net).

 His most successful side project is Edit, [a small iOS app for writing](https://audaciousfox.net/projects/edit).
 People seem to like Edit, and it has a 4.9 star average on the App Store.